cscart/docs/en/user_guide/users/vendors/workflow.rst

 * :doc:`/user_guide/addons/stripe_connect/index`

-However, for these payment methods to work, all vendors whose products are being bought it one order must be able to receive payments via the chosen payment method.
+However, for these payment methods to work, all vendors whose products are being bought in one order must be able to receive payments via the chosen payment method.

 .. note::